jialuechen/windtunnel/examples/1_mean_risk/README.txt

 Mean-Risk
 ---------

-Examples using the :class:`~shogunfolio.optimization.MeanRisk` optimization.
+Examples using the :class:`~deepfolio.optimization.MeanRisk` optimization.